Francis Beidler Forest

 The Francis Beidler Forest is an Audubon wildlife sanctuary in Four Holes Swamp, a blackwater creek system in South Carolina, United States.
 It consists of over 18,000 acres (73 km²) of mainly bald cypress and tupelo gum hardwood forest and swamp with approximately 1800 acre of old-growth forest.
 It is the largest virgin stand of cypress-tupelo forest in the world, with some Bald Cypress trees over 1,000 years old.
-It is a favorite haunt of birdwatchers and is used for biological research projects by area schools.
+It is a common spot for birdwatchers and is used for biological research projects by area schools.

 The preserve was established to protect one of only two stands of old-growth forest in South Carolina.
+It was designated a National Natural Landmark in 1979.
 On May 30, 2008 the forest was designated a Ramsar Wetland of International Importance.
-It was designated a National Natural Landmark in 1979.
 In 2020, Four Holes Swamp was designated a site on the National Park Service's Underground Railroad - Network to Freedom program.